f4nt0dev/fantobot/README.md

 # fantobot
-a big bot for small people
+We need a slogan baby